woodpecker-ci/woodpecker/SECURITY.md

 # Security

 We take security seriously.
-If you discover a security issue, please bring it to their attention right away!
+If you discover a security issue, please bring it to our attention right away!

 ## Reporting a Vulnerability